June 25, 2026Kennedy Caucus Room

 Eric Burlison

-U.S. Representative (MO-7)
+U.S. Representative (R-MO)

 House Committee on Oversight and Accountability